anton-k/handle-pattern-servant-app/README.md

 stack build handler-proto:lib
 ```

-for a while and keep implementing our feature in terms of interfaces.
+For a while and keep implementing our feature in terms of interfaces.

-##### Add new external depndency
+##### Add new external dependency

-Ok let's imagine that `validTag` is provided not by `DB` but by some http-client `Foo`.
+Let's imagine that `validTag` is provided not by `DB` but by some http-client `Foo`.
 We have two options here to consider:

 * is it well defined and settled interface like `Log`?
 * is it hard to define interface with many features like `DB`?

-If it's well defined then we can declare it under `DI`-umnrella and just import
+If it's well defined then we can declare it under `DI`-umbrella and just import
 it to the handler:

 ```haskell